Jacob Rees-Mogg: Return to the backbenches and post-parliamentary career

 In April 2024, Rees-Mogg was chased by protestors after giving a speech at Cardiff University.
 The protesters, some of whom carried Palestinian flags, shouted abuse at Rees-Mogg as he left, prompting university security to escort him off the premises.
 Although many politicians described the incident as "unacceptable" and an example of there being a culture of intimidation in British politics, Rees-Mogg himself defended the protest, describing it as "legitimate and peaceful...as both the protesters and I were able to give our views without fear or intimidation".

-In the 2024 UK General Election, Rees-Mogg contested the new constituency of North East Somerset and Hanham, losing to Dan Norris of the Labour Party.
+In the 2024 UK general election, Rees-Mogg contested the new constituency of North East Somerset and Hanham, losing to Dan Norris of the Labour Party.

+In 2026, Rees-Mogg co-founded a think tank, dedicated to strengthening the partnership between the United Kingdom and the United States and their shared Judeo-Christian civilisation, named 878 Research in the UK.
+The Trump administration proposes to use Bureau of Democracy, Human Rights, and Labor funding to give a sole source $7 million grant to 878 as part of a package to support conservative-led European groups.